There are SMSF tips and traps that you need to be aware of. What are these, and what may happen for any of them? Find out in this article.

 OTHER COMMON MISTAKES

 The following are a list of mistakes that are easy to make but if you know the basics of the SMSF rules, which you are obliged to know as an SMSF trustee, then they are easy to avoid:

-- Cashflow in retirement – with the increasing trend of purchasing property in an SMSF, cashflow in retirement, if the pension is supported with underlying property asset, can become an issue.
-If there are no other assets to pay a pension other than a property, what are the trustees going to do when the minimum withdrawal rate is higher than the rent received?
-Consequences if minimum pension payments aren’t met may mean that pension mode ceases or decreases significantly and if you have to sell a property then capital gains may have to paid on part or all of the gain.
+With the increasing trend of purchasing property in an SMSF, cashflow in retirement, if the pension is supported with underlying property assets, can become an issue.
+If there are no other assets to pay a pension other than property, what are the trustees going to do when the minimum withdrawal rate is higher than the rent received?
+If minimum pension payments aren’t met, pension mode may cease or decrease significantly and if you have to sell a property then capital gains may have to be paid on part or all of the gain.

-- Not drawing down minimum pension payments – If you have a pension you know that there is a minimum percentage you have to draw which is based on your age and the starting balance of your pension account.
+If you have a pension, you know that there is a minimum percentage you have to draw which is based on your age and the starting balance of your pension account.
 Withdrawals need to be managed and if the minimums are not met this causes a problem.
-A pension has to be commuted, a new smaller amount pension has to be backdated and commenced, an actuarial certificate has to be paid for to work out what’s taxable and what’s tax exempt all for the sake of not managing the withdrawals.
-This issue is now compounded because the ATO have moved to a real time reporting regime so this solution may not work in future as the ATO will have to be notified of pension changes within certain timeframes.
+A pension has to be commuted, a new smaller amount pension has to be backdated and commenced, and an actuarial certificate has to be paid for to work out what’s taxable and what’s tax-exempt all for the sake of not managing the withdrawals.
+This issue is now compounded because the ATO has moved to a real-time reporting regime so this solution may not work in future as the ATO will have to be notified of pension changes within certain timeframes.

 If you have read the case studies and the costly mistakes and are thinking, it’s all too hard and dangerous, then please be reassured that it needn’t be.
 With just a few simple guidelines in place that you impose yourself, a basic understanding of the ATO rules and asking for advice from your accountant, managing your SMSF needn’t be a major problem.